jayfiled/apertureLabsRoboticArm/readme.md

     Always wanted to make time for TDD as it allows me to understand what I am actually doing better.
 - Setting up .net workspace on windows.
 Not challenging, just an extra thing I hadn't done that took time.
     - NuGet package manager
+    - Getting more descriptive test results
+- Struggled to think about which Class should hold the method to check the boundaries of the test tube plate.
+As it's the view that is getting the place position from the user, I'd have to make new instance of the robot arm to use that function.
+A static method on the robot arm would probably be ideal, but I have no internet and I get a error message that the function is inaccessible.